Killing of journalists in the Gaza war: International response and investigation

+Francesca Albanese, United Nations Special Rapporteur on the occupied Palestinian territories, demanded independent criminal investigations into the killings and attacks on journalists and said, "Israel continues to deny access to any international media and on the other, it kills with impunity local journalists who are the world’s only professional lens into the agony of genocide and famine unfolding in Gaza".

 Palestine

 Abu Omar, an Al Jazeera journalist severely wounded by an Israeli drone strike in Rafah, stated in February 2024, "We will continue the coverage.
 And we will continue to document Israel's crimes and to show our people's suffering and worries in the Gaza Strip."
 Wael Al-Dahdouh, who lost multiple members of his family and was himself wounded by an Israeli military attack, stated, "Journalists are facing a massacre, a bloodbath in Gaza" and called "for this massacre to stop."
 Motaz Azaiza stated, "Israel won't allow international journalists into Gaza and is killing those reporting from within.
 It is a deliberate attempt to obscure the Palestinian narrative and erase the truth."

 Tareq Abu Azzoum, an Al Jazeera English correspondent in Gaza stated, "Palestinian journalists are heroes.
 Sometimes they have lost their family members and in the same hour they return back to stand in front of the camera only for one purpose: to keep the world informed."
 Speaking to CNN, Abu Azzoum stated journalists "are not supposed to be attacked".

+Shuruq As’ad, a member of the Palestinian Journalists' Syndicate, responding to a question about the conditions for journalists in Palestine during the war described them as "a genocide of journalists, a massacre", "more brutal" and "more aggressive" than they had experienced in their career.